Brian Boru: Early reign in Munster

-Clashes with High King
+Clashes with the High King

 Having established unchallenged rule over his home Province of Munster, Brian turned to extending his authority over the neighboring provinces of Leinster to the east and Connacht to the north-west.
 By doing so, he came into conflict with High King Máel Sechnaill mac Domnaill whose power base was the Province of Meath.

 For the next fifteen years, from 982 to 997, High King Máel Sechnaill repeatedly led armies into Leinster and Munster, while Brian, like his father and brother before him, led his naval forces of around three hundred ships up the Shannon to attack Connacht and Meath on either side of the river.
 He suffered quite a few reverses in this struggle, but appears to have learned from his setbacks.
 He developed a military strategy that would serve him well throughout his career: the coordinated use of forces on both land and water, including on rivers and along Ireland's coast.
 Brian's naval forces, which included contingents supplied by the Hiberno-Norse cities that he brought under his control (particularly Waterford), provided both indirect and direct support for his forces on land.
 Indirect support involved a fleet making a diversionary attack on an enemy in a location far away from where Brian planned to strike with his army.
 Direct support involved naval forces acting as one arm in a strategic pincer, the army forming the other arm.

 The conflict began in 982, when Brian was campaigning against the kingdom of Osraige.
 With Munster undefended, Maél Sechnaill attacked the Dál gCáis, destroying the sacred tree of Adair, under which many of the chiefs of the Dál gCáis had been crowned, including Brian's father Cénnetig, his brother Mathgamain and Brian himself.
 In response, Brian led an army into Westmeath where he plundered the land.
 Brian's fleet did suffer a setback when a squadron of his fleet attacked Connacht, where they killed a prince of Connacht, Muirgius, who was among the defenders.
 In retaliation, the Connachtmen attacked the ships, massacring the crews.

 Mael Sechnaill launched a counter-offensive into Munster and in the ensuing battle he defeated the Dál gCáis, killing around six hundred men, including Brian's uncle.
 There was a period of relative peace between the two afterwards for about nine years, with Brian continuing to campaign elsewhere as he attempted to expand his power in the south and east.

 Then in 993, Brian, now in control of much of Munster and gaining ground in Leinster, and unable to make significant progress against the High King on land, decided to utilise his naval superiority to attack Mael Sechnaill.
 His fleet sailed up the Shannon and invaded the Kingdom of Breifne, in what is now counties Leitrim and Cavan.
 In doing this, he put pressure on the High King as he was now open to attack from both north and south.